envytools/envytools/docs/hw/vdec/vpe/pvp1/scalar.rst

 - bits 0-15: ``IMM16`` - a 16-bit immediate field used only by the sethi
   instruction

+- bits 1-9: ``FACTOR1`` - a 9-bit signed immediate used as vector factor

+- bits 10-18: ``FACTOR2`` - a 9-bit signed immediate used as vector factor

 - bit 1: ``SIGN2`` - determines if byte multiplication source 2 is signed

   - 0: ``u`` - unsigned